TruncatedDinoSour/imag/README.md

 # docs & running

-see the [doc directory](/dov) for documentation, it also has an example nginx config, and you can also run the app using [./scripts/run.sh](./scripts/run.sh) to match that config :)
+see the [doc directory](/dov) for documentation, it also has an example nginx config, and you can also run the app using [./scripts/run.sh](./scripts/run.sh) to match that config :) - but don't run it using the run.sh as the first run if you ever want to post on it lol

-gunicorn running ( run.sh ) is for production use, for master key generation ( first run ), please run it like
+running with gunicorn ( run.sh ) is for production use, for master key generation ( first run ), please run it in dev mode :

 ```sh
 python3 src/main.py